 These committees are formed for a specific task or objective and may be continuous or may be dissolved after the completion of the task depending on the objectives of the committee.
-Also referred to as the Ad-Hoc committees.
+There are two standing committees: Competence Assurance and Professional Practice.
+These are chaired by CMRIPS staff and results are reported back to the Executive Director.
+Other committees may be formed as needed, or for project specific purposes.